jadecobra/python_tdd_exercises/source/functions/test_passthrough_functions.rst

   def passthrough(input_data):
       return input_data

 the terminal shows passing tests.
 I have more confidence that the passthrough function will likely return the input data it is given.
-I add more tests for good measure using the other python data structures
+I add more tests for good measure using the other Python data structures

 .. _test_passthrough_functions_refactor_refactor: